ember-learn/guides-source/guides/release/models/creating-updating-and-deleting-records.md

 Records in Ember Data are persisted on a per-instance basis.
 Call [`save()`](https://api.emberjs.com/ember-data/release/classes/Model/methods/save?anchor=save)
-on any instance of `DS.Model` and it will make a network request.
+on any instance of `Model` and it will make a network request.

 Ember Data takes care of tracking the state of each record for you.
 This allows Ember Data to treat newly created records differently